Credit: @chopan585 on Instagram

 Black culture has a deep impact on New York State.
 Jazz and hip-hop, art and dance, sports, literature, history, film, food, and fashion—all of these worlds look a lot less interesting without the contributions of Black New Yorkers.
 There are many ways and places to experience Black culture in New York State today whether at an important historical site, a legendary restaurant, an influential music venue, or a well-known museum.

 As a historically Black and culturally-rich neighborhood, Harlem is known for its jazz clubs, influence on hip-hop culture, and most notably, its soul food scene with restaurants like Sylvia’s and Melba’s.
 Harlem is a community where travelers can immerse themselves in endless Black culture and heritage, and the Apollo Theater is one place to do just that!
 Many Black artists, including Stevie Wonder, James Brown, and Billie Holiday, have graced the Apollo stage.
 Take a selfie in front of the iconic marquee, and for those who can’t make it in person, you can still enjoy music performances and discussions on the Apollo Digital Stage.
 Also in Harlem is the Schomburg Center for Research in Black Culture, where visitors can explore exhibits on the work of photographer Austin Hansen and the history of Black comics.
 The center also offers a digital collection of exhibitions, books, articles, photographs, audio and video streams, and more online that provide a better understanding of the Black community.
 You can also learn about Black history with the Studio Museum in Harlem online magazine and lesson plans as construction continues on their new building.
 If you’re looking to dance with some of the best from Alvin Ailey American Dance Theater (or just watch!), enjoy their online masterclasses and performances on Ailey All Access, or book a spot at one of their in-studio classes.
-In August, Harlem Week returns from August 12-21 to celebrate and recognize the culture, history, and strength of Harlem through conferences, seminars, performances, food, music, dance, and more.
+In August, Harlem Week returns to celebrate and recognize the culture, history, and strength of Harlem through conferences, seminars, performances, food, music, dance, and more.

 John Brown Historic State Park (Adirondacks)